Changing Self-Esteem – It’s Not Rocket Science

 When seeking treatment for anxiety disorders such as OCD, GAD, or Social Anxiety, making sense of the overwhelming options available can be stressful.
-What is the best way to treat emotional or mental distress depends on personal preference, how one defines their disorder, what type of change they expect, social stigmas and financial concerns.
-These and other reasons will keep the majority of those suffering from anxiety disorders from ever seeking help.
-A high percentage of those getting treatment for Anxiety Disorders will not receive adequate help or finish their treatment.Read More
+What is the best way to treat emotional or mental distress depends on personal preference, how hopeless one feels, how one defines their disorder, what type of change they expect, social stigmas and financial concerns.
+These and other reasons will keep many from seeking help and a high percentage of those getting treatment for Anxiety Disorders will never receive adequate help or finish their treatment.Read More

 Why would someone want to try meditation for OCD?
 After all, meditation has a bad rap.
 It’s often associated with new age mumbo jumbo and mysticism.
 It’s used by people who eat granola bars and drink wheat grass juice.
 The practice of meditation even conflicts with certain Christian beliefs.